 This paper examines the potential for monetary policy to avoid self-fulfilling sovereign debt crises.
 We combine a version of the slow-moving debt crisis model proposed by Lorenzoni and Werning (2014) with a standard New Keynesian model.
 Monetary policy could preclude a debt crisis through raising inflation and output and lowering the real interest rate.
 These reduce the real value of outstanding debt and the cost of new borrowing, and increase tax revenues and seigniorage.
-However, the policies needed to avert a crisis generally require excessive inflation for a sustained period of time so that the central bank cannot credibly avoid a self-fulfilling debt crisis.
+We determine the optimal path of inflation required to avoid a self-fulfilling debt crisis.
+Stronger price rigidity implies more sustained inflation.